franciscoeaj/perry-the-platypus/README.md

 # perry-the-platypus

-Just another super secret project, you may have to ask Perry the Playtus' help to figure it out
+Just another super secret project you may have to ask Perry the Platypus' help to figure it out

 ![](./perry.jpg)